PAIDNetwork/Protocol/README.md

 - `Must have insurance worthiness`

-Because a contract can contain myriads of terms and conditions, a condition being a boolean value or some other value that requires ML data like classiification.
+Because a contract can contain myriads of terms and conditions, a condition being a boolean value or some other value that requires ML data like classification.

 ##### Insurance terms and condition

-- `Collision`: Deductable, Full, ... terms and conditions
+- `Collision`: Deductible, Full, ... terms and conditions
 - `Crashed`
 - ...more